Social and Economic Impacts

 Soon, the new land-based industries joined the fishery as Newfoundland and Labrador's major exporters.
 In 1929-30, forest and mining products accounted for approximately 55 per cent of exports, while fish accounted for about 43 per cent; in the five years preceding World War Two, forest products jumped to 48 per cent of total exports, while the fishery and mining industry each accounted for about 25 per cent.
 For the first time in centuries, Newfoundland and Labrador's economy did not entirely depend on the fishery.

 Photographer: S.H.
 Parsons.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 10.13.001), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 10.13.001), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 Although the new industries helped diversify the country's economy, many of the new mines and mills belonged to foreign developers.
 Montreal businessman Robert Gillespie Reid, for example, owned the Reid Newfoundland Company, which built much of the railway as well as a prosperous newsprint mill at Corner Brook (it later sold the mill to the New York-based International Power and Paper Company); two Nova Scotian companies - the Nova Scotia Steel and Coal Company and the Dominion Steel Corporation - owned the Bell Island iron ore mines for much of their existence; and a pair of brothers from the United Kingdom, Alfred and Harold Harmsworth, owned the Anglo-Newfoundland Development (AND) Company, which helped establish a number of mining and forestry operations on the island, including the Buchans mine and Grand Falls pulp and paper mill.